buddhist-uni/buddhist-uni.github.io/_courses/function.md

 ### Lectures

-Bhante Yuttadhammo will be our lecturer for this class.
+Bhante Yuttadhammo will continue to be our lecturer for this class.

 {% include content_blurb.html category="av" slug="la-course_yuttadhammo" %}

-His Los Angeles Talks were originally delivered to yogis practicing [his meditation technique](https://www.sirimangalo.org/text/how-to-meditate/){:target="_blank" ga-event-value="10"} (which I highly recommend), and thus has a different style than Bhikkhu Cintita’s more staid textbook, despite covering (approximately) the same material.
+His "Los Angeles" talks (click "mp3s" above to get them) were originally delivered to yogis practicing [his meditation technique](https://www.sirimangalo.org/text/how-to-meditate/){:target="_blank" ga-event-value="10"} (which I highly recommend), and thus has a different style than Bhikkhu Cintita’s more staid textbook, despite covering (approximately) the same material.

-I have reordered and renumbered the lectures [in Google Drive](https://drive.google.com/drive/folders/1a6om_MKaiwvOHKUZMS-6pUEBAhAwtL06){:target="_blank" ga-event-value="1"} according to the chapters in “_Buddhist Life, Buddhist Path_” that they best correspond with:
+I have reordered and renumbered the lectures according to the chapters in “_Buddhist Life, Buddhist Path_” that they best correspond with:
 1. [00 - Three Trainings (2009-03-16).mp3](https://drive.google.com/file/d/1uLo1BH-LBtNIaTQ60llXTmnwHA4FYuG0/view?usp=drivesdk){:target="_blank" ga-event-value="0.5"}
     - This first lecture, to listen to before starting the book, explains the three-fold training which I mentioned in my definition.
 2. [01 - Wrong View (2009-03-28).mp3](https://drive.google.com/a/u.northwestern.edu/file/d/1wWnL668_czXEY5tbugEqGgMfhkrtX_L_/view?usp=drivesdk){:target="_blank" ga-event-value="0.5"}